TheDavSmasher/BossesHelper/README.md

 `Random` nodes take no `Wait` nodes because otherwise attacks would execute back to back with no pause in between them.
 Therefore, each node inside this one has to provide their own post-execution wait time.

 This file is mandatory and at least one node must exist within the parent node.
+Any node inside of this will naturally execute indefinitely.
+No pattern will interrupt itself, unless it's by loop count or player being in the specified region.
+Even when a Pattern is interrupted, it must be restarted manually or go to a different pattern in the player collision logic.

 ### Attacks